ayo-codes/ChurchViews-Hapi/readme.md

 - implemented using cookies to manage sessions
 - implemented an authentication strategy for the app
 - implemented feature to make sure users only see their own data
+- installed dotenv
+- implemented .env file for cookie_name and cookie_password and created .env_example